juma-h/juma-h/README.md

 - But I comment what i do so you won't be lost.

 #### DID YOU KNOW?
----- I am currently on my journey to be a full stack engineer?
+---- I am currently on my journey to be a software engineer?
 Watch these repos!

 ### :fire: My Stats :
 <table>